yguitton/training-material/topics/genome-annotation/tutorials/braker3/tutorial.md

 > <comment-title>on parameters</comment-title>
 >
-> - If you're working with fungi, we recommend that you activate the **--fungus** parameter.
+> - If you are working with fungi, we recommend that you activate the **--fungus** parameter.
 This enables Braker3 to run the GeneMArk-ETP algorithm with a branch point model.
 {: .comment}

 > <comment-title>Don't wait</comment-title>